-According to Sirius Decisions, the adoption of marketing automation technology is expected to increase by 50% in 2015.
-Marketing automation providers are responding to this flood of demand with an ever-increasing array of options, from full-featured platforms that offer services such as multichannel campaign management, marketing analytics, budget tracking and forecasting to simpler systems designed to appeal to smaller organizations.
+Marketing automation providers are responding to the flood of demand with an ever-increasing array of options—from full-featured platforms that offer services such as multichannel campaign management, marketing analytics, machine learning modules, budget tracking and forecasting to simpler systems designed to appeal to smaller organizations.

-- Is my organization ready to implement marketing automation?
-To answer this question, look no further than your sales process.
-It needs to be established, documented, and working like a well-oiled machine.
-Of course, adding marketing automation to the equation will introduce new changes to this process, but starting with a workflow that everyone understands and agrees on is important.
-Next, evaluate your marketing and sales alignment.
-The core value of marketing automation is to help deliver leads that are ready to engage with sales, but if that transition is broken, no amount of technology will help bridge that gap.
 Last, have a clear understanding of how marketing automation can accelerate and improve your process.
-Are you looking to capture more leads or maximize the intelligence you get with each one?
-Do you need help sustaining the conversation through the entirety of the buyer’s journey or are you looking for analytics support to quantify and predict potential revenue?
-Knowing this information will help you get a running start on a successful marketing automation implementation.
+Do you want to capture more leads or maximize the intelligence you get with each one?
+Do you need help sustaining the conversation throughout the buyer’s journey, or do you want analytics support to quantify and predict potential revenue?
+Knowing this information will help you get a running start on a successful implementation.

-With the answers to these questions in hand, you’ll be in good shape to start building a business case for investing in the right marketing automation system, plus have a head start on integrating it into your current marketing infrastructure, processes, and team roles and responsibilities.
+With the answers to these questions in hand, you’ll be in good shape to start building a business case for investing in the right marketing automation system.
+Plus, you’ll have a head start on integrating it into your current marketing infrastructure, processes, and team roles and responsibilities.

 Once you’ve decided to make the leap, the next step is to create a formal business requirements document.
 Gather input from others in your marketing organization and prepare to get your implementation or reimplementation right the first time.